openworm/org.geppetto/README.md

 The demo application is available in [this repository](https://github.com/openworm/geppetto-application) which you can fork to build your own.
 Every Geppetto application has an npm dependency on [geppetto-client](https://github.com/openworm/geppetto-client/tree/development) which makes all the frontend Geppetto components and infrastructure available to the application.
 A Geppetto application can be deployed on different backends based on Java (via Eclipse Virgo) or Python (via [Jupyter Notebook](https://github.com/openworm/org.geppetto.frontend.jupyter) or [Django](https://github.com/MetaCell/pygeppetto-django)).

 #### Web client
-  [geppetto-client](https://github.com/openworm/geppetto-client/tree/development) Reused in all Geppetto applications, available from [npm](https://www.npmjs.com/package/@geppettoengine/geppetto-client)
+  The [Geppetto Client](https://github.com/openworm/geppetto-client/tree/development) is reused in all Geppetto applications.
+It contains all the GUI components, the Javascript facilities to interact with the Geppetto Model and the infrastructure to communicae with the backend.
+The Geppetto client is available from [npm](https://www.npmjs.com/package/@geppettoengine/geppetto-client).

 #### Java backend
 The Java backend is the reference backend implementation and is used in client-server deployments of Geppetto.
 The Java backend is modular allowing each deployment to be customised only with the relevant bundles.